 Spelt and Kamut are heirloom wheat varieties that contain gluten.
 In recent years, they have been promoted as healthy wheat alternatives.
 Unfortunately, they are not.
 Today people suffering from memory fog, overweight and digestive issues do better avoiding all grains, even sprouted grains.
 People who substitute spelt or kamut for common wheat products typically react to these grains as well!

 If you’ve a food sensitivity, restoring your intestinal integrity is the way to resolve it.
 Whereas, if you simply exchange one type of wheat for another, you’re not getting at the root cause; therefore your digestive symptoms typically resurface.
-To reestablish digestive integrity see my ebook, Clean and Free.

 If, however, you can enjoy spelt and/or kamut with no side effects, then you’ll find that both have a rich flavor and excellent nutritional profile.
 Spelt is a bread wheat in use since Biblical times.
 Kamut is a comparably old durum wheat and is unusually high in lipids giving it a buttery taste.
 Both grains are nutritionally superior to common wheat in both protein and trace minerals.